Trains in Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Before booking your flight from Milan to London, you have a few airport options to start your journey from including flying out of Milan Malpensa Airport, Milan Bergamo Orio al Serio Airport and Milan Linate Airport.
-Similarly, you can opt to land in London at airports like London Heathrow Airport, London Stansted Airport and London Gatwick Airport.
+If you’re looking to fly out of Milan, you have a few airport options to start your journey from including Milan Malpensa Airport, Milan Bergamo Orio al Serio Airport and Milan Linate Airport.
+When flying into London, you can arrive in airports like London Heathrow Airport, London Stansted Airport and London Gatwick Airport.

-Omio travelers most frequently book a flight from Milan Malpensa Airport to London Heathrow Airport for this route.
+Omio customers who book cheap flights for this trip most frequently fly from Milan Malpensa Airport to London Heathrow Airport.

 Here are some other resources that might have the information you need